digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 When this is settled, the investor's holding is consumed, which prevents the investor from receiving more than one of the dividend options.

+Rights Issue
+************

+In order to raise money, a company may decide to give current shareholders the right (but not the obligation) to purchase additional shares at a discounted price.
+This can be modeled using two
+components:

+- An option instrument, which describes the economic term of the rights a shareholder recieves.
+  For example, this could be a European option with a strike price below the current spot price, and a maturity three weeks in the future.
+  The :doc:`Generic Tutorial <generic-extension>` describes how to create and lifecycle a European option.
+- The ``DeclareDividend`` choice to distribute the above option instrument in the correct proportion (e.g. 3 option contracts for each 10 shares held).
+This can be done in the same way as the Bonus Issue example described earlier, just change the ``perUnitDistribution`` line to distribute the option instrument you created above.

 Stock split
 ***********